Maruful Haque: Sheikh Russel KC

-In 2011, he joined the new local giant Sheikh Russel KC.
-2011–12 season was not so good for his team as they finish at fifth place in the league and also stopped their run in semi-final of Federation Cup.
-But in very next season he made history in local football, as his team won the domestic treble during the 2012–13 season.
+In 2011, he joined Sheikh Russel KC.
+The 2011–12 season was disappointing for his team as they finished in fifth place in the professional league and also ended their run in semi-final of Federation Cup.
+However, in the following season, in 2012–13, he achieved a rare feat in Bangladeshi football, as his team won the domestic treble.
 During their treble win, Russel came up on top against rivals Sheikh Jamal Dhanmondi Club in all three occasions.